When is the best time to visit Las Vegas?

 Even though the Vegas strip and surrounding areas have exploded in size, there is a limit for any city.

-In order to have the best time on your vacation to Sin City, you will likely want to avoid some of the heavier traffic times.
+To have the best time on your vacation to Sin City, you will likely want to avoid some of the heavier traffic times.

 Things like holidays and conventions draw more people to Vegas than other times of the year, and the crowds will make it harder to see everything you want to enjoy.
 There are more hotel rooms in Las Vegas than any other city in the world, and the prices of those rooms skyrocket when the city is especially busy.